ncatlab/nlab-content/pages/6/5/3/7/17356/content.md

 ### Subdivision and fibrant replacement

-[[Rick Jardine]] constructed a cubical subdivision functor $sd$.
+A cubical subdivision functor $sd$ is discussed in [Jardine 0, Section 5](#Jardine02).
 It is an obvious subdivision of an $n$-cube, which is just a product of barycentric subdivisions of intervals.
 The (functorial) subdivision $sd X$ of a cubical set $X$ is constructed from this naive subdivision of the $n$-cube in the end.
 See [Jardine's lecture notes](#Jardine02) for details.
 There is a natural sequence of maps of cubical sets